-PowerFleet, Inc. has, or has applied for, U.S. and/or foreign trademark protection for POWERFLEET[®], POWERFLEET VISION[®], POWERFLEET IQ[®], POWRFLEET YARD[®], I.D.
-SYSTEMS[®] and Design, the I.D.
-SYSTEMS Logo[®], VEHICLE ASSET COMMUNICATOR[®], VERIWISE IQ[®], ASSET INTELLIGENCE[®], didBOX[®], FREIGHTCAM, KEYTROLLER[®], REEFERMATE[®], POINTER[®] and Design, and CELLOCATOR[®] and Design.
+We have, or have applied for, U.S. and/or foreign trademark protection for I.D.
+SYSTEMS® and Design, the I.D.
+SYSTEMS Logo®, VEHICLE ASSET COMMUNICATOR®, POWERFLEET ®, POWERFLEET VISION®, POWERFLEET IQ®, POWERFLEET YARD®, VERIWISE IQ®, ASSET INTELLIGENCE®, didBOX®, FREIGHTCAM, KEYTROLLER®, REEFERMATE®, POINTER® and Design, and CELLOCATOR® and Design.